Second Anglo-Afghan War

 The war was split into two campaigns – the first began in November 1878 with the British invasion of Afghanistan from India.
-The British were quickly victorious and forced the Amir – Sher Ali Khan to flee.
-Ali's successor Mohammad Yaqub Khan immediately sued for peace and the Treaty of Gandamak was then signed on 26 May 1879.
+Sher Ali Khan opted to leave Kabul in order to seek political and military aid from the Russian Empire, and died in Mazar-e Sharif trying to reach the Russian border, leaving the throne to his son Mohammad Yaqub Khan.
+Ali's successor Yaqub immediately sued for peace and the Treaty of Gandamak was then signed on 26 May 1879.
 The British sent an envoy and mission led by Sir Louis Cavagnari to Kabul, but on 3 September this mission was massacred and the conflict was reignited by Ayub Khan which led to the abdication of his brother Yaqub.

+During this period, Abdur Rahman Khan, an opponent of the British, began distinguishing himself as a possible successor candidate to become the Amir of Afghanistan through his exploits in northern Afghanistan.
+Eventually after moving on Kabul, he was crowned and then later recognized by the British as the ruler of Afghanistan.

-The second campaign ended in September 1880 when the British decisively defeated Ayub Khan outside Kandahar.
-A new Amir – Abdur Rahman Khan selected by the British, ratified and confirmed the Gandamak treaty once more.
-When the British and Indian soldiers had withdrawn, the Afghans agreed to let the British attain all of their geopolitical objectives, as well as create a buffer between the British Raj and the Russian Empire.
+The second campaign began when Ayub Khan, the governor of Herat, rebelled in July 1880 and marched on Kandahar, defeating the British at the battle of Maiwand.
+The campaign ended in September 1880 when the British decisively defeated Ayub Khan outside Kandahar.
+Abdur Rahman Khan, now the sole ruler, created the buffer the British wanted between the Raj and the Russian Empire.
+British and Indian soldiers then withdrew from Afghanistan.